Broughton Hall Catholic High School - Curriculum / Business Studies

 Entry Requirements

-Grade 4 and above Maths.
-Grade 5 and above English.
+Grade 4 in English and Maths.

 Why Choose this course?